simplex-chat/simplex-chat/README.md

 - 🚀 [TestFlight preview for iOS](https://testflight.apple.com/join/DWuT2LQu) with the new features 1-2 weeks earlier - **limited to 10,000 users**!
 - 🖥 Available as a terminal (console) app / CLI on Linux, MacOS, Windows.

+## Why privacy of communications matter

+Everyone should care about privacy and security of their communications - ordinary conversations can put you in danger even if you are innocent.

+One of the most shocking stories is the experience of [Mohamedou Ould Slahi](https://en.wikipedia.org/wiki/Mohamedou_Ould_Slahi) that he wrote about in his memoir and that is shown in The Mauritanian movie.
+He was put into Guantanamo camp, without trial, and was tortured there for 15 years after a phone call to his relative in Afghanistan, under suspicion of being involved in 9/11 attacks, even though he lived in Germany since 10 years prior to the attacks.

+This is not enough to use an end-to-end encrypted messenger, we all should use the messengers that protect the privacy of our personal networks - who we are connected with.

 ## SimpleX unique approach to privacy and security

-Everyone should care about privacy and security of their communications - even ordinary conversations can put you in danger.

 ### Full privacy of your identity, profile, contacts and metadata